juju/docs/src/en/help-azure-advanced.md

 }
 ```

+!!!
+Note:
+    For more in-depth information, see Microsoft's Azure CLI documentation on
+    [Role-Based Access Control (RBAC)][azurecli-rbac] and the
+    [above commmand's syntax][azurecli-az-ad-sp].

 #### `application-id` and `tenant-id`

-In the previous output we'll be using the value that follows **appId** as
+From the previous output we'll be using the value that follows **appId** as
 **APP_ID** and **tenant** as **TENANT_ID**.
 Hence:

 ```bash